 So are you a gardener who wants to have control over the growing climate and environment?
 If so, a greenhouse is the answer to all your prayers.

-So why bother building one?
+Why bother building one, then?
 Well, to be honest, we probably wouldn’t.
 Unless you’ve got tools, time, and energy, nowadays, it’s cheaper to buy one.
 Especially if you opt for a greenhouse with easy-to-assemble tongue-and-groove panels.

 Another name you might hear for a small greenhouse or a mini greenhouse is a cold frame.

 A cold frame is a small outdoor structure like a planter box.
 It’s got a glazed lid or window on a slope that can be opened and closed.
 They’re great fun and easy to build, but they won’t replace a proper greenhouse.
 This is because their conditions can be hard to manage.